LouisGaravaglia/iTranslate/README.md

 **Stretch Goals**

 I have a couple stretch goals.
 One is having user profiles where a user can update a translation to be more accurate.
 Another would be to imbed music videos of the songs using YouTube’s API.
-Implementing a typeahead searchbar would be great as well.
+I'd also like to implement a typeahead searchbar would be as well.

 **Initial Project Roadmap**

-Core Functionality: Need to be able to gather song/artist details (Genre, Popularity, Tempo, Release Year, etc) in order to be able to sort songs in database.
-Need to be able to take that artist name and song name in order to make an API call to get song lyrics.
-Store those lyrics with artist/song details in database.
-Make a call to Translation API to get translated lyrics and store with artist/song details in DB.
-Display all of the above on a single page to the user.

-Phase 1: Create a backend using Express to create Models and routes to make API requests and queries using pg to then insert into DB.

-Phase 2: Create a database using PostgreSQL to store artist and song entries.

-Phase 3: Be able to make successful API calls to Spotify API in order to get artist and song info.
-Then be able to store that info in DB, and use it to make successful call to Lyrics API.
-Use that result to be able to make successful call to IBM Translation API.
-Store all to DB.

-Phase 4: Make a React Front End.
-Simplify it to have one component with a search bar asking for query, a confimration component display results to confirm the artist and song (whether that was found already in our DB, or pulled down from Spotify API).
-Then a display component to show the results.

-Phase 5: Refine React components/structure and implement sorting ability to search by genre/tempo/etc for entries already in DB.

-Extenstions: Youtube Music Video to be embeded on lyrics page.
-More complex searching ability.
-Linking either lyrics or artist/song details to listen on your spotify account.
-Possibly embed spotify player instead of Youtube Music Video.

-**Acheived By Deadline**
+Starting-Date: November 5th, 2020

+Deadline: November 28th, 2020

+* Phase 1 (11/16): Working minimalistic single page app for searching for songs and displaying lyrics/translation.
+* Phase 2 (11/18): Extend functionality to have two additional routes for browsing what is in the database and guaranteed to have lyrics.
+* Phase 3 (11/20): Create browse by Danceability route with a bare bones slider to retrieve all songs based on the spotify danceability score.
+* Phase 4 (11/24): Update styling to have production ready typefaces and colors and finalize formatting.

+After Submitting MVP: Created animations for hover state.